VirendraArekar/MovieDB/README.md

 - **Virendra Arekar** -

-##original guideline from https://github.com/fidalgodev/movie-library-react to make and learn this buitiful  site thanks to you.
+##original guideline from https://github.com/fidalgodev/movie-library-react to make and learn this beautiful site thanks to you.